Better Luck Tomorrow

-Better Luck Tomorrow is a 2002 American crime-drama film directed by Justin Lin.
-The film is about Asian American overachievers who become bored with their lives and enter a world of petty crime and material excess.
-Better Luck Tomorrow introduced film audiences to a cast including Parry Shen, Jason Tobin, Sung Kang, Roger Fan, and John Cho.
-The film was based loosely on the murder of Stuart Tay, a teenager from Orange County, California, by four Sunny Hills High School honor students on December 31, 1992.
+Better Luck Tomorrow is a 2002 American crime drama film directed, co-written, co-produced, and edited by Justin Lin.
+It follows a group of overachieving Asian American teenagers who become bored with their lives and enter a world of petty crime and material excess.
+The plot is loosely based on the 1992 murder of Stuart Tay.
+The film stars Parry Shen, Jason Tobin, Sung Kang, Roger Fan, Karin Anna Cheung and John Cho.

-After meeting at the National Association of Broadcasters convention in Las Vegas, Nevada, in April 2001, MC Hammer (credited as a producer) provided the much needed funding to the filmmaker Justin Lin for this film.
-The director said, "Out of desperation, I called up MC Hammer because he had read the script and liked it.
-Two hours later, he wired the money we needed into a bank account and saved us."
+Better Luck Tomorrow debuted at the 2002 Sundance Film Festival.
+It became the first film acquired by MTV Films, which worked with Paramount Pictures to release the film theatrically in the United States on April 11, 2003.
+It received generally positive reviews from critics, and developed a grassroots following among Asian American audiences.

-In its first ever film acquisition, MTV Films eventually acquired Better Luck Tomorrow after it debuted at the 2002 Sundance Film Festival, then MTV Films teamed with Paramount Pictures to release the film theatrically in the United States on April 11, 2003.
+The film is notable for originating the character Han Lue (Sung Kang), later featured prominently in the Fast & Furious film series.
+Justin Lin has stated that Better Luck Tomorrow serves as Han's origin story, retroactively placing in the Fast & Furious series continuity.